executablebooks/mdformat/README.md

 options:
-  -h, --help            show this help message and exit --check               do not apply changes to files --version             show program's version number and exit --number              apply consecutive numbering to ordered lists --wrap {keep,no,INTEGER}
+  -h, --help            show this help message and exit --check               do not apply changes to files --no-validate         do not validate that the rendered HTML is consistent --version             show program's version number and exit --number              apply consecutive numbering to ordered lists --wrap {keep,no,INTEGER}
                         paragraph word wrap mode (default: keep) --end-of-line {lf,crlf,keep}
                         output file line ending mode (default: lf) --exclude PATTERN     exclude files that match the Unix-style glob pattern (multiple allowed) --extensions EXTENSION
-                        require and enable an extension plugin (multiple allowed) (use `--no-extensions` to disable) (default: all enabled) --codeformatters LANGUAGE
+                        require and enable an extension plugin (multiple allowed) (use `--no-extensions` to disable) (default:
+                        all enabled)
+  --codeformatters LANGUAGE
-                        require and enable a code formatter plugin (multiple allowed) (use `--no-codeformatters` to disable) (default: all enabled)
+                        require and enable a code formatter plugin (multiple allowed) (use `--no-codeformatters` to disable)
+                        (default: all enabled)
 ```

 The `--exclude` option is only available on Python 3.13+.